sagemath/trac_to_gh/Issue 9278.md

 # Issue 9278: remove databases/kohel.py since it is not used and broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9278

 Original creator: AlexGhitza